Fore Biotherapeutics

 Series D in 2004

 Cyclacel Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company focused on developing targeted therapies for cancer and other proliferative diseases.
-The company is advancing several oncology programs, including CYC065, a cyclin-dependent kinase (CDK) inhibitor currently in Phase I trials for solid tumors and in combination with venetoclax for chronic lymphocytic leukemia.
-CYC140, a polo-like kinase inhibitor, is also in Phase I trials for advanced leukemias.
-Additionally, sapacitabine, an oral nucleoside analogue prodrug, is being evaluated in a Phase 1/2 combination study with seliciclib, another CDK inhibitor, for patients with BRCA mutations.
-Cyclacel's pipeline includes collaborations with notable institutions, such as the University of Texas MD Anderson Cancer Center, to assess the safety and efficacy of its treatments in hematological malignancies.
-The company was founded in 1992 and is headquartered in Berkeley Heights, New Jersey.
+Established in 1992 and headquartered in Berkeley Heights, New Jersey, the company specializes in oral treatments that influence various phases of cell cycle control.
+Its oncology pipeline features several promising candidates, including CYC065, a cyclin-dependent kinase (CDK) inhibitor currently undergoing Phase I trials for solid tumors and chronic lymphocytic leukemia, and CYC140, a polo-like kinase (PLK) inhibitor in Phase I trials for advanced leukemias.
+Additionally, Cyclacel is advancing sapacitabine, an oral nucleoside analogue, in combination studies for patients with BRCA mutations, along with ongoing Phase III trials for acute myeloid leukemia.
+The company collaborates with the University of Texas MD Anderson Cancer Center to assess the safety and efficacy of its treatments in hematological malignancies and has partnered with ManRos Therapeutics for the development of oral seliciclib capsules aimed at treating cystic fibrosis.

 Sloning BioTechnology